-Where the City identifies an area in the OCP as a Hillside or Hazardous Development Area, the City focus will be on safe conveyance.
+- a) For development in Hillside Areas, the City focus is on safe conveyance of water.
 Roof or site drainage must discharge directly to the storm system.
-This City will not permit infiltration to ground except for foundation drainage.
-Where storm drains are not available, the City will require a hydrogeological review provided by a qualified Professional (P.Eng. or P.Geo.) to ensure that site infiltration does not exceed predevelopment conditions. impact slope stability or off-site seepage, or impact downhill properties.
-The terms of reference and review must be confirmed by the City Engineer and approved as a condition for obtaining a Development Permit.
+This focus is to not allow infiltration to ground except for foundation drainage.
+Where storm drains are not available or not considered feasible, minor system designs (see 3.2.a below) will require a hydrogeological review provided by a qualified Professional (P.Eng. or P.Geo.) to ensure that site infiltration is possible while not exceeding pre-development conditions, not impacting slope stability or off-site seepage, or not directly impacting downhill properties.
+The terms of reference of the review must be confirmed by the City Engineer and approved as a condition for obtaining a Development Permit. - b) For new development where Groundwater Recharge is designated Not Suited, the City will not permit minor systems (see Item 3.2a) to infiltrate to ground.